Vanilla-OS/website/_posts/2022-11-01-vanilla-installer.md

 comments: true
 ---

-In the past few days we have been working on a new installer that would make the first experience with Vanilla OS as pleasant as possible.
+In the past few days, we have been working on a new installer that would make the first experience with Vanilla OS as pleasant as possible.
 The new installer aims to be visually faithful to GNOME guidelines and compatible with distinst, the backend used to install the system.